TUW-GEO/pytesmo/docs/examples/Triple collocation.rst

 The SNR is nothing else than the fraction of the signal variance to the noise variance in dB

-Let's first print the snr we got from :py:func:`pytesmo.metrics.tcol_snr`
+Let's first print the snr we got from :py:func:`pytesmo.metrics.tcol_metrics`

 .. code:: python